wojciechgabrys-innovibe/best-practices-frontend/old/004-canceling-abandoned-orders.md

 );
 ```

->{warning} Using the SQS driver, you can only delay a job for 15 minutes.
+>{warning} Using the SQS driver, you can only delay a&nbsp;job for 15 minutes.
 If you want to delay jobs for more, you'll need to delay for 15 minutes first and then keep releasing the job back to the queue using `release()`.
 You should also know that SQS stores the job for only 12 hours after it was enqueued.

-Here's a quick look inside the `handle()` method of that job:
+Here's a&nbsp;quick look inside the `handle()` method of that job:

 ```php
 public function handle()